rsleedbx/lakeflow_connect/README.md

 The demo kit make a demo and PoC super simple:

-1. Creates a tiny database on the cloud
+1. Creates a tiny database in the cloud
    1. Automatic secure names, passwords, firewall rules
 2. Configures the database
    1. Enable replication on the catalog and tables